Starting Spiritual Conversations

 For many of us, starting spiritual conversations is like jumping off a cliff.
 They are leaps of faith.
 The first step is the hardest.
 Anxiety of the landing makes you cautious or wanting to flee the scene.

-For many, starting spiritual conversations is more challenging than explaining the Gospel.
+For you, starting spiritual conversations may be more challenging than explaining the Gospel.
 However, as "ambassadors" for Christ, He wants to help us!

 Colossians 4:2-6 provides Biblical guidelines in preparing your heart for sharing.